auth0/docs/articles/sso/current/configure-session-lifetime-limits.md

 ## How session lifetime limits work

-Auth0 maintains an SSO session for any user who authenticates via an application.
-When a user performs a new standard login, it resets the SSO session.
+Auth0 maintains a login session for any user who authenticates via an application.
+When a user performs a new standard login, it resets the login session.
 There are two settings in the dashboard that allow you to set session lifetime limits:

 * **Inactivity timeout**: Each time the user completes a transaction registered with the authorization server (Auth0), the session lifetime is extended from that point for the duration of the **Inactivity timeout** period.
 (Referred to as `idle_session_lifetime` in the Management API.)